phulocnguyen/Llama2-Implementation/README.md

 2. Perform zero-shot, prompt-based sentiment analysis on two datasets (SST-5 and CFIMDB).
 This will give bad results (roughly equal to choosing a random target class).
 3. Perform task-specific finetuning of your Llama2 model, after implementing a classification head in classifier.py.
 This will give much stronger classification results.

-More detail in file ASM (ASSIGNMENT 1 DEVELOPMENT MINIMALIST OF THE LLAMA2 MODEL.pdf)
+More detail in file pdf ASM